Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Discussions

 \subsection{Consistency with observations in other wavelengths range}

 We have used photometry from rest-frame UV to optical and derived the SFRF and other physical properties.
-On the contrary, a part of galaxies in the final sample is also observed in other wavelengths range such as far-infrared (FIR) and radio.
+On the contrary, part of galaxies in the final sample are also observed in other wavelengths range such as far-infrared (FIR) and radio.
 In this subsection, we compare our result of SED fittings with the FIR and/or radio observation to see the consistency between the estimations with SED fitting and observations.

 To compare with FIR observations, we calculate the total FIR luminosity ($L_{\rm TIR}$) from the result of SED fitting.
 Namely, we calculate the total energy attenuated by dust for each of the best-fit model SEDs obtained in Section \ref{subsec:SEDfit} and \ref{subsec:two-comp}, and regard this energy to be re-emitted in FIR through the dust thermal emission assuming the energy conservation.
-Using the best-fitting $L_{\rm TIR}$, we derive three PDFs of weighted-mean $\log_{10} (L_{\rm TIR})$ for each of galaxies in the final sample with assuming Calzetti, SMC, and Calzetti+SMC bootstrap estimation as we did for other physical parameters such as the SFR and stellar mass in Section \ref{subsec:boot}.
-Here, we calculate the weighted-mean of $\log_{10} (L_{\rm TIR})$ rather than $L_{\rm TIR}$ itself since the estimated total energy from SED fitting largely changes by several order of magnitudes with the model assumptions.
+Using the best-fitting $L_{\rm TIR}$, we derive three set of weighted means and weighted standard deviations of $\log_{10} (L_{\rm TIR})$ for each of galaxies in the final sample with the Calzetti, SMC, and Calzetti+SMC estimation as we did for other physical parameters such as the SFR and stellar mass in Section \ref{subsec:physpara}.
+Here, we calculate the weighted mean of $\log_{10} (L_{\rm TIR})$ rather than $L_{\rm TIR}$ itself since the estimated total energy from SED fitting largely changes by several order of magnitudes with the model assumptions.
 When the best-fitting $L_{\rm TIR}$ is 0 (i.e., a dust-free solution $E(B-V)=0$), its logarithm is treated as a sufficiently small number ($\log(L_{\rm TIR}/L_\sun) = 9.3$, which corresponds to ${\rm SFR_{IR}}\sim0.2 \ M_\odot\ {\rm yr}^{-1}$).
 The resulting estimations are shown in Table \ref{tab:params_all}.